 Sounding rockets fly vertical paths carrying scientific instruments from altitudes of forty miles to hundreds of miles.
 The Virginia Air & Space Science Center features the Orion, Nike-Orion, and Super ARCAS sounding rockets.
 These rockets gather information from the atmosphere in the gaps between the maximum altitude for balloons (30 miles) and the minimum for satellites (100 miles).

-In the summer of 1976, two space craft made the first successful landings on Mars.
-Aboard the Viking landers was a mini-laboratory to help investigate the Red Planet and search for signs of life.
+The Viking Project consisted of two matching pairs of spacecraft: an orbiter and a lander (replica on display).
+The Viking Project made history as the first successful spacecraft to land safely on Mars in 1976.
+Aboard the Viking Lander was a mini-laboratory to help investigate and search for signs of life.
 Viking provided an up-close look at the surface of Mars, monitored variations of atmospheric capacity over a full Martian year, and conducted biology experiments to analyze Martian soil.
-Viking also took the first color photograph of the Mars surface which showed the “Red Planet” truly red— the result of oxidized iron.
+The Viking Lander also took the first color photograph of the Mars surface which showed the “Red Planet” truly red— the result of oxidized iron.